Do you enjoy spending time in the living room? Do your guests feel comfortable when you entertain them in your living room?

 One, the purpose of the living room is for you to relax and to entertain guests.
 Unlike the bedroom where it is private and is more “Yin”, the living room is an area that is more “Yang”.
 It is where people are active, talking, and moving around.
 (Related: A Guide to Feng Shui Yin-Yang Theory)

-Second, living room Feng Shui is only a TINY part of Feng Shui.
+Second, living room feng shui is only a small aspect of creating a feng shui home.
 It is not even one of the major areas of focus in Feng Shui.
 The 3 areas of focus are the kitchen, front door, and bedroom.
 Their locations, relative to the house’s orientation (and many other factors), has a much bigger effect on your life.

 So when you go about following the Feng Shui tips and rules listed here, do NOT expect big changes in your life.
 What you can expect is that you and your guest will enjoy more comfort in your living room.
 This, in turn, can strengthen both your mental well-being and your social connections.